gavinelliott/blog/src/content/blog/why-i-believe-prototyping-in-code-beats-everything-else.md

 ---
-title: 'Why I Believe Prototyping in Code Beats Everything Else'
+title: 'Why I believe prototyping in code beats everything else'
 description: 'A code prototype changes everything.
 When you prototype in code, the thing you are testing is real.
 It works in the browser.
 It works on any device.
 It responds to real-world variables.'
 pubDate: '2025-06-21'
 ---